Tips for Taps Blog

 What Can You Do About 1,4-Dioxane in Your Tap Water?

 Unfortunately, many conventional water treatment options and most in-home water filters do not remove 1,4-dioxane effectively due to its low vapor pressure and high solubility.
-Of available treatment options, however, UV treatment has been shown to be most effective.
+Of available treatment options, however, UV advanced oxidation processes has been shown to be most effective.

 While removing 1,4-dioxane in your water is challenging, it is important to think about longer-term solutions.
 These include: